 But predatory credit card companies have done a great job hunting down our impressionable college students‚ offering rewards programs‚ special deals and other perks that seem great until students realize it’s those “perks” that have launched them into debt.
 So‚ they leave college with a degree‚ a large amount of debt and few job prospects.

-In many cases‚ bankruptcy in Los Angeles can be a viable option for those seeking help with debt that has left them in difficult times.
-For those with few other places to turn‚ seeking an experienced Los Angeles Bankruptcy Lawyer who can explain the bankruptcy process and guide them through it is invaluable.
+In many cases‚ bankruptcy in Woodland Hills can be a viable option for those seeking help with debt that has left them in difficult times.
+For those with few other places to turn‚ seeking an experienced Woodland Hills Bankruptcy Lawyer who can explain the bankruptcy process and guide them through it is invaluable.

-As the Los Angeles Bankruptcy Lawyer reported in July‚ federal lawmakers are pushing to add student loan debt as a form of debt that can be regularly discharged in a bankruptcy proceeding.
+As the Woodland Hills Bankruptcy Lawyer reported in July‚ federal lawmakers are pushing to add student loan debt as a form of debt that can be regularly discharged in a bankruptcy proceeding.

 Currently‚ student loans are protected except for extreme situations‚ as well as for people whose student loans are an “undue hardship” or if they are unable to find work and make money.
 While that is an obstacle‚ it doesn’t mean bankruptcy can’t help.
 If other debts are eliminated‚ solely having to pay off college loans can be a way for college grads to get out of debt.

-Generally‚ a person must wait eight years between filing for Chapter 7 Bankruptcy in Los Angeles — the most commonly filed form of bankruptcy — and filing again in order to qualify for a discharge of debt.
+Generally‚ a person must wait eight years between filing for Chapter 7 Bankruptcy in Woodland Hills — the most commonly filed form of bankruptcy — and filing again in order to qualify for a discharge of debt.

 So‚ it may be prudent to watch this new effort by lawmakers to allow student loans to be considered for discharge in a bankruptcy proceeding.
 Eight years is a long time to wait between getting bankruptcy protection‚ so it’s just another thing to discuss with an experienced L.A.
 Bankruptcy Lawyer.